-Vincent W. Ng was appointed to the position of Medical Center Director of VA Boston Healthcare System on May 13, 2013.
+Vincent W. Ng was officially appointed VA Boston Healthcare System Director on September 8, 2013.

 Mr. Ng earned his BS degree in Environmental Health from the University of Washington in Seattle, Washington in 1977, and a MBA in Health Care Administration from Trinity University in San Antonio, Texas in 1979.
-Mr. Ng received numerous awards in recognition for his leadership skills and community involvement; they include the Federal Executive Board’s Bud Gifford leadership award and the Providence Mayor’s citation for his community partnership.
-He also received the Rhode Island VFW 2010 Healthcare Employee of the Year award.
+Mr. Ng received numerous awards in recognition for his leadership skills and community involvement; they include the Federal Executive Board's Bud Gifford leadership award and the Providence Mayor's citation for community partnership.
+He also received the Rhode Island Veterans of Foreign War Healthcare Employee of the Year award.
 Mr. Ng was also recently featured in Trinity Alumni Magazine.

 Chief of Staff

 Dr. Charness earned his B.Sc. in Psychology from McGill University and his M.D. from the Johns Hopkins University School of Medicine.
 He served as resident in Internal Medicine at the Johns Hopkins Hospital.
 He was resident and Chief Resident in Neurology and postdoctoral fellow in Neuroscience at the University of California, San Francisco.
 He is board certified in Internal Medicine and Neurology.